engr101staff/engr101matlab/_sources/strings_cells_and_tables/main.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 6

-Tables provide a number of convient ways to manipulate data.
+Tables provide a number of convenient ways to manipulate data.
 First, let's take a look at some large-scale operations like adding rows/columns and sorting the table.

 .. youtube:: c642ER558aM
   :divid: ch8_06_vid_mainpulating_tables